Recidvst/moby-dick-lorem-ipsum/README.md

 #### This is the repo for the frontend.
 Check out [the API repo](https://github.com/Recidvst/moby-dick-lorem-ipsum-api)

-#### Make your placeholder content more majestic with random paragraphs and chapter titles from the legendary book(s).
+#### Make your placeholder content more majestic with random paragraphs and chapter titles from the legendary book(s)

 - Using Vue.js/Nuxt for the frontend & Node/Express with MongoDB/GraphQL for the API.
 - [Check it out](https://moby-dipsum.com)